 Four, Arminian Corporate Election (CE) falls short in its understanding of the connection between Old Testament Israel and New Testament Israel, which results in an erroneous position on CE.

-First let me say that I am a strong proponent of Fulfillment Theology, which is a central teaching of Covenant Theology and New Covenant Theology, and those who are Amillennial in their eschatology.
+First let me say again that I am a strong proponent of Fulfillment Theology, which is a central teaching of Covenant Theology, Baptist Covenant Theology (my position) and New Covenant Theology, as well as Amillennialism.
 This is the New Testament interpretation that Israel has its fulfillment and continuation in Christ and His Church.
-God’s plan for His people is completed in Christ and His Church, and that includes the nation of Israel.
+God’s plan for His people is completed in Christ and His Church.
+In other words, God’s plan for Israel is already finished.

 Dispensationalism, on the other hand, makes a distinction between Israel and the Church.
 Dispensationalists believe that God still has a plan for that nation, yet to be fulfilled.
 They view Israel through the eyes of the Old Testament (OT), rather than through the eyes of the New Testament (NT), which unlocks our understanding of the OT.